 Our average number of interns each year is 16, and from 2012-2017, 100% of our interns graduated from the program.
 Of this group, 63 interns applied for a residency (not necessarily at Angell), and 51 of them accepted a residency.
 The 2018-2019 internship program begins June 11, 2018 and ends on June 28, 2019.
 Applicants will be considered on the basis of their academic record, letter of intent and letters of recommendation.
 A personal, SKYPE, or telephone interview is VERY STRONGLY recommended.
-Interview dates are available for 16 days during December 2017- January 2018; please email Alex Lowery to schedule an appointment.
+Interview dates are available for during December 2019; please email Lisa Mattuchio to schedule an appointment once you have submitted an application through VIRMP.
 The Angell internship is a challenging and exciting opportunity with an emphasis on mentoring and teaching.

 The internship begins with 2.5 weeks of orientation; an overlap period with the graduating class of interns aids in adjustment.
 The program includes 3 weeks in surgery as well as 7 weeks of electives and 2 weeks vacation.
 Approximately 60% of the year is spent with the Internal Medicine and E/CC services, with clinical responsibility comprised primarily of emergency receiving.
 Overnights are included in that 60% and there are routinely two doctors in the building (overnight), and receiving is scheduled in blocks.
 The critical care service manages admitted cases during the daytime, providing excellent continuity in patient care and client communication.
 A resident or staff clinician supervises most emergency shifts, and staff and residents are readily available on an emergency basis during the overnight.
 There is an E/CC resident in the building every night until at least 1am (in the summer months until 7am), and there is a boarded criticalist in the building often 7 days a week from at least 7am-5pm.
 Daily patient rounds occur on all services, during which all hospitalized patients and some outpatients are discussed.
 Each intern is supported by an advisor, and is evaluated regularly by the staff on his or her professional performance, communication skills and progress in the pursuit of knowledge and clinical aptitude.
 The clinical services at Angell work as teams, therefore good group interaction and communication skills are essential for the intern’s success.
 Interns must be able to work efficiently and effectively with a heavy caseload.